Boston, MA HVAC Schools – Certification & Training

 • A refrigeration technician, master technician, or equivalent license from another jurisdiction and work experience and certification equal to the above prerequisites

 HVAC/R contractors are required to obtain a refrigeration contractor license.
 A contractor must have a place of business and may work alone or employ licensed technicians.
 Applicants must submit a photo, proof of a technician’s license, proof of a minimum of 2,000 hours of employment, proof of completion of 100 hours of refrigeration training at an approved school, and an application.
-They must also pass a written exam and pay a fee of $150.
+They must also pass a written exam and pay a fee.

 Sandra Smith